leroythelegend/rough_idea_project_cars/README.md

  25         Request_Session_State_Qualify& operator=(const Request_Session_State_Qualify&) = delete;
  26 };
 ```
-* Now open the implementation file requestsessionstatequalify.cpp and add the not started object to the request chain in the constructors intialisation list.
+* Now open the implementation file requestsessionstatequalify.cpp and add the not started object to the request chain in the constructors initialisation list.
 ```
   7 Request_Session_State_Qualify::Request_Session_State_Qualify(Record_Lap * record, Request * request)
   8         : request_{request},
   9           notstarted_{record},
  10           racing_{record,&notstarted_} {}
 ```
 * What is happening is the chain first checks not start and if we are in a not started state we will run the recording from there else we move down the chain to racing and see if we are racing.
-This class allows us to collect data at all different applicaiton states.
+This class allows us to collect data at all different application states.
 * Make clean and Make again
 ```
 Your_User$ make clean